Get 80% off your plan for your first 3 months*

 Assets are everything your business owns with financial value:

-• Property and equipment: Real estate, machinery, office furniture, and vehicles.
-In Canada, certain intangible assets are also included under the new Capital Cost Allowance (CCA) Class 14.1, which replaced the former eligible capital property system.
+• Property and equipment.
+Real estate, machinery, office furniture, and vehicles.
+In Canada, certain intangible assets fall under Capital Cost Allowance (CCA) Class 14.1.
+This classification replaced the former eligible capital property system.

 Liabilities are financial obligations or debts: